How to Build AI Agent with Salesforce? Step-by-Step Guide [2025]

 Table of Contents

-The AI revolution has already picked up pace, and it has transformed from predictive AI to generative AI.
-From forecasting the future based on data to helping users define the next best action to understand and create human-like content and make lives easy, AI has come a long way.
+The AI revolution has already picked up pace and has transformed from Predictive AI to Generative AI.
+From forecasting the future based on data to helping users define the next best action, AI has come a long way.

-These agents not only recommend action but also have the ability to reason and address multiple queries at once without needing human assistance at every step.
+These agents recommend actions, reason, and address multiple queries without human assistance at every step.

 But the real question is: How do you build an AI agent?
-Is there a process to create one?
-What are these agents made up of, and are they even secure?
-Let’s find it out all at once.
+Let’s find it out.

 Different levels of autonomy